Mathnerd314/stroscot/docs/Reference/Library.rst

 The standard library wraps all relevant functions in :ref:`finalizers <finalizers>` to ensure safety.
 But there is also a corresponding .Raw module which provides the unwrapped versions.

 Clocks: One cannot assume that execution of a piece of code will complete within a specific amount of wall-clock time.
-The API should have a warning.
+The API documentation should have a warning.

 .. _concurrency-library: